Shakshouka: Variations

 Many variations of the basic sauce are possible, varying in spice and sweetness.
 Some cooks add preserved lemon, salty sheep milk cheeses, olives, harissa or a spicy sausage such as chorizo or merguez.
 Shakshouka is made with eggs, which are commonly poached but can also be scrambled, like in the Turkish menemen.

 In Algeria, shakshouka is commonly eaten as a side dish, and there are countless variations of it, each with their own unique blend of ingredients.
 One such variation is hmiss, which is often served alongside traditional kesra bread.
 Hmiss typically includes grilled peppers, tomatoes, and garlic.
 In Tunisia, a similar dish called slata meshouia is enjoyed, but it differs from hmiss with the addition of onions, cumin and tuna.

 In Syria, jaz maz is a similar eggs-and-tomatoes dish, it is sometimes referred to as shakshouka.

 In Morocco, there is a dish referred to as bīḍ w-maṭiša (بيض ومطيشة "egg and tomato").

 In Egypt, the dish features the typical poached eggs in a spiced tomato-based sauce but with some variations in ingredients.
 The base consists of sautéed onions, garlic, and chopped bell peppers cooked until softened.
 Chopped tomatoes or tomato paste is then added, along with spices such as cumin, paprika, and chili powder.
 Once the sauce thickens, eggs are cracked directly into the mixture and poached until the whites are set but the yolks remain runny.
 It is garnished with fresh herbs like parsley and cilantro, sometimes also a sprinkle of domiati cheese.
-The dish is commonly enjoyed with warm eish baladi, and is a popular choice for breakfast in the country.
+The dish is commonly eaten with warm eish baladi, and is a popular choice for breakfast in the country.

 Some variations of shakshouka can be made with lamb mince, toasted whole spices, yogurt and fresh herbs.
 Spices can include ground coriander, caraway, paprika, cumin and cayenne pepper.
 Tunisian cooks may add potatoes, broad beans, artichoke hearts or courgettes to the dish.
 The North African dish matbukha can be used as a base for shakshouka.

 Because eggs are the main ingredient, it often appears on breakfast menus in English-speaking countries, but in the Arab world as well as Israel, it is also a popular evening meal, and, like hummus and falafel, is a Levantine regional favorite.
 On the side, pickled vegetables and North African sausage called merguez might be served, or simply bread, with mint tea.

 In Jewish culture, a large batch of tomato stew may be made on Friday for the Sabbath dinner and the leftovers used on Sunday morning to make a breakfast shakshouka with eggs.
 In Andalusian cuisine, the dish is known as huevos a la flamenca; this version includes chorizo and serrano ham.
 In Italian cuisine, there is a version of this dish called uova in purgatorio (eggs in purgatory) that adds garlic, basil or parsley.